Birding Tours in Washington

 Join a Bird-Watching Trip on the Olympic Peninsula

-Join Scott on a bird watching trip to some of Washington’s hottest birding spots: Dungeness National Wildlife Refuge, Olympic National Park, Ocean Shores, Westport, Sequim, Nisqually National Wildlife Refuge, and others.
+Join us for a bird watching trip to some of Washington’s hottest birding spots: Dungeness National Wildlife Refuge, Olympic National Park, Ocean Shores, Westport, Sequim, Nisqually National Wildlife Refuge, and others.

 Specialty species of this region include those listed for the San Juan Islands bird-watching tours, plus numerous pelagic species that can be seen from shore, such as Sooty Shearwater, Cassin’s Auklet, and Black-legged Kittiwake.
 Other featured specialties include Golden Eagle, Blue Grouse, Spotted Owl, Rock Sandpiper, Hermit Warbler, Hutton’s Vireo, and more!
 Be warned that in recent years locating Northern Spotted Owls has become very difficult in Washington and requires extra travel and hiking.

 Other Locations for Bird-watching Trips & Birding Tours in Washington State

 Birding trips are also available in the San Juan Islands of Washington State, Puget Sound and elsewhere in the Pacific Northwest region.
 Click on the links below to learn about our Washington bird watching tour locations:

 To reserve your custom birding tour the Olympic Peninsula, please visit our Fees & Options page where you will find a list of questions that we need answered to properly plan your bird-watching trip.
 Email your answers to us via our contact page or phone (360) 378-5767.